 Each laser can have multiple blind zones, and they stack: where two zones overlap, the highest reduction wins at that point.

-To add one, click the + button in the Blind Zones section of the layers panel.
+To add one, click the + button in the Blind Zones section of the layers list.
 The new zone appears centered in the viewport.
-Drag it to cover the area you want to mask, then set its power reduction in the overlay panel.
+Drag it to cover the area you want to mask, then set its power reduction in the inspector panel.

 Common uses